cblevins/mtp2016/assignments.md

 **Map Analysis (15%)**

-A five-page analysis of 1-2 historical maps or similar primary source related to the spatial history of the United States.
-The paper will conduct a close reading of the source as a historical document, analyzing its message and design while contextualizing its significance in the era in which it was made. *Due Wednesday, February 17th.*
+A five-page analysis (~1250 words) of one historical map related to the history of the United States.
+The paper will conduct a close reading of the map as a primary document.
+It will provide an overview of the source, the historical context of its production, and an overriding argument about the map and its historical significance.
+Below are some questions that you might want to consider - be strategic about how much information and context you need to support your argument.

+- Basic information: Who made it and when did they make it?
+What does it show?
+What kind of features does it include?
+What is its visual design and layout?
+- Context: What was the historical context in which this map was made - ex. exploration, urban planning, a political election?
+- Argument: Does your map have a hidden message or intentionally leave out certain features?
+Does it advance a certain agenda?
+What evidence supports your claim?
+Why does this claim matter?

+*Due Wednesday, February 17th.*

 **Review Paper (15%)**